Review time and attendance, modify hours, authorise shifts, see employee notes and leave manager comments.

 Easy approval – the thumbs up

-If staff have clocked in and out at the times aligned with their rostered times, or passed PIN or facial recognition, a thumbs up icon will display.
+If employees have clocked in and out at the times aligned with their scheduled times, or passed PIN or facial recognition, a thumbs up icon will display.
 Clicking the green tick button is a quick way to authorise the recorded times that are displayed.

 Clicking on the edit icon at the right of the record will take you to the ‘edit timesheet’ screen, which will allow you to modify the shift details.

-At the top for your reference while you edit the timesheet entry you will see the staff details
+At the top for your reference while you edit the timesheet entry you will see the employee details.

 Depending on how your account has been set up, you may have additional fields at the bottom of the page.